 For those who love being outdoors, New Zealand is not a bad place to be in!
 There are many great hikes to go on, loads of big open spaces, amazing natural wonders, plus we are very well set up when it comes to fun, adventurous outdoorsy activities.
-Here is our top 5 favourite activities to do around the country.
+Here is our top 5 favourite activities and things to do around the country.

 1. Milford Sound – by boat